oOo0oOo/lean-lsp-mcp/README.md

 }
 ```

-2. Next change the env variable `LEAN_PROJECT_PATH` to point to the root of your Lean project.
-This is required for the MCP to work.
-You can also remove this from the config and set this env variable differently.

-3. Click "Start" above server config, open a Lean file, change to agent mode in the chat and run e.g. "auto proof" to get started:
+2. Click "Start" above server config, open a Lean file, change to agent mode in the chat and run e.g. "auto proof" to get started:

 ### 3. b) Cursor Setup